kendevco/spaces-angels/README.md

 **"Technology should lift people up, not leave them behind."** - Leo, Guardian Angel #1

 Built with ❤️ for small businesses everywhere.

+*Partying on after the Restaurant – the Rescue continues!* 🚀